Demystifying Tubal Tensor Algebra: Preliminaries

 The mapping $R \times M \to M$ is called \emph{scalar multiplication}.
 Consistent with the vector space conventions in linear algebra, we use the same symbol, $+$, to denote both the additive operation in the abelian group $M$ and that of the ring $R$.
 When context allows, we omit the $\odot$ notation and write $r \odot m = rm$ for $r \in R,m \in M$.

 Vector spaces emerge as a special case of modules over rings in which the ring of scalars is a field.
 A module that is not a vector space behaves very similarly to a vector space, but with some differences.
-For example, not all modules have a basis, and even if there is a basis, and even for those that do, the number of elements in a basis need not be the same for all bases.
+For example, not all modules have a basis, and among those that do, different bases may have different numbers of elements.
 A \emph{free module} is a module that has a basis.
 If the underlying ring is commutative (except the zero ring), then every basis of a free module has the same number of elements.
 This number is called the \emph{rank} of the module.
 If the rank is finite \(n\), the module is isomorphic to \(R^n\), and linear maps between such modules can be represented by matrices.

 Let $R$ be a commutative ring.
 An \emph{associative $R$-algebra} is a ring $(A, + , \cdot)$ that is also an \(R\)-module $(A, +)$ such that $r(a\cdot a') = (r a) \cdot a' = a \cdot (r a')$ for all $a,a' \in A$ and $r \in R$, and the addition operations in $A$ with respect to its view both as a ring and as a module coincide